10 Exceptional Tips for the Average Joe or Jane as You Transition to Retirement

-9. Write or Update Your Medical Directives
+9. Write or Update Your Estate Plans

-Your estate plan is important, but probably of bigger consequence to your own well being are your medical directives.
+Did you know that you need more than just a will?
+The will is important, but probably of bigger consequence to your own well being are your medical directives.
 What are your plans for a catastrophic medical event?
 What do you want to happen if you need some kind of long term care?

 10. Don’t Be Afraid to Have Fun and Be Happy — Get Creative if Necessary

 There is a lot to worry about as you transition to retirement, but don’t ever lose sight of the fact that this is your time.